 When I was out shopping for the ingredients (a very short list!), I had trouble locating liquid starch.
-I googled “where to find liquid starch in Canada” on my phone while in the laundry aisle at the grocery store and smiled at the irony when it was Asia’s site that came up first in the search offering an answer to that very question!
+I googled “where to find liquid starch in Canada” on my phone while in the laundry aisle at the grocery store and found an awesome article.
 She writes about an alternative to liquid starch for those who live in places where it is hard to find.
-I later discovered that the answer to that and other supply questions are also in the back of the book for easy reference.

 Once they made this discovery, there was a lot of laughter going on at our house!
 I had to tape this short video five or six times because the other kids were laughing so hard that it was impossible to hear the noise of the putty!